 Learn the language faster in the real world

 Thanks to our in-country language programs, you can try out and develop your language skills with native speakers in Indonesia.
+For six weeks you'll study the Indonesian language and culture in its own environment while gaining course credit.

 Research with us